Zach Lee: Los Angeles Dodgers

-On November 20, 2014, he was added to the Dodgers 40 man roster in order to protect him from the Rule 5 Draft.
-Lee was assigned to the Dodgers new AAA team, the Oklahoma City Dodgers, to start 2015.
-He got off to a strong start in 2015 in AAA and put himself back on the map for the Dodgers prospects.
+On November 20, 2014, the Dodgers added Lee to their 40-man roster in order to protect him from the Rule 5 Draft.
+Lee was assigned to the Dodgers new Triple–A team, the Oklahoma City Dodgers, to start 2015.
+He got off to a strong start in 2015 in Triple–A and put himself back on the map for the Dodgers prospects.
 However, he was shut down at the beginning of June as a result of experiencing tingling in his fingers.
 The problem was diagnosed as irritation due to poor circulation and he was put back on a throwing program.
 Prior to his major league debut, Lee had compiled a record of 7–3 and an ERA of 2.36 with Oklahoma City.

 Lee was called up to the majors for the first time on July 18, 2015, to serve as the emergency 26th man for the second game of a doubleheader against the Washington Nationals, though he did not appear in the game.
 The Dodgers promoted him again on July 25 to make his debut as the starting pitcher against the New York Mets.
 He struggled in his debut, allowing four runs to score in the first inning and seven total in the 42/3 innings he pitched.
 He was the first Dodgers starting pitcher to allow seven runs in his debut since Johnny Babich in 1934 and the first to allow four runs or more in the first inning of his debut since Frank Wurm in 1944.
-Lee was optioned back to AAA soon afterwards.
+Lee was optioned back to Triple–A soon afterwards.
 In 19 starts for Oklahoma City, he was 11–6 with a 2.70 ERA.
 He was named the organization's minor league pitcher of the year for a second time.

 The Dodgers invited Lee to spring training again in 2016.
-He contended for the fifth starter spot on the major league club during spring training but was beat out by Ross Stripling and optioned back to AAA.
-In 13 starts, he was 7–5 with a 4.89 ERA for Oklahoma City.
+He contended for the fifth starter spot on the major league club during spring training but was beat out by Ross Stripling and optioned back to Triple–A. In 13 starts, he was 7–5 with a 4.89 ERA for Oklahoma City.
 He also spent three days on the major league roster in April but never appeared in a game.

 Seattle Mariners

 On June 19, 2016, Lee was traded to the Seattle Mariners in exchange for Chris Taylor.
-In 14 starts for the AAA Tacoma Rainiers he was 0–9 with a 7.74 ERA, while Taylor blossomed into a prolific hitter for the Dodgers.
+In 14 starts for the Triple–A Tacoma Rainiers he was 0–9 with a 7.74 ERA, while Taylor blossomed into a prolific hitter for the Dodgers.
 Mariners general manager Jerry Dipoto, a prolific trader, has referred to this as one he wishes he could take back and that he "whiffed" on it.